Frequently asked questions about Power BI Embedded

 Can I only create Power BI Embedded capacities in a specific region?

-How can I find what is my PBI tenant region?
+How can I find my PBI tenant region?

-You can use the PBI portal to understand what is your PBI Tenant region.
+You can use the PBI portal to find your PBI Tenant region.

 https://app.powerbi.com/ > ? > About Power BI

-What is supported by the Cloud Solution Provider (CSP) channel?
+What does the Cloud Solution Provider (CSP) channel support?